nprint/benchmarks/index.md

 Fill out the file change information

 Add a name for your proposed change, an optional description, indicate that you would like to "Create a new branch for this commit and start a pull request", and click on "Propose file change".

-## Datasets

-* Must be encoded using [pcapML](https://github.com/nprint/pcapml) for standardization. *Every* packet in each dataset must be associated with a sampleID (more information [here](https://nprint.github.io/pcapml_walk.html))
-* Must be accompanied by at least one result to benchmark against
-* Must describe any features that cannot be used for classification (e.g. IP addresses directly identify samples)
-* Must describe either the number of folds needed to benchmark against, or the training sampleIDs and testing sampleIDs if using a single data fold.
-Adding a new dataset or task

 ### Adding a New Task or Dataset